Skip to content

 March 10, 2018, a Keeneland graduate won Santa Anita’s GII $400,690 San Felipe Stakes for three-year-olds.

-March 10, 2020, Madison County’s Berea College announced they would close due to the coronavirus, and Governor A. Beshear wanted all nursing homes to ban visitors except loved ones receiving end-of-life care.
+On March 10, 2020, Madison County’s Berea College announced the coronavirus shut them down.
+Governor A. Beshear wanted all nursing homes to ban visitors except loved ones receiving end-of-life care.
 Meanwhile, N.Y.
-City Health Commissioner stated, “We don’t recommend the use of masks.”
-Finally, the Italian government put the entire country on lockdown after the elderly died at an alarming rate.
+City Health Commissioner stated, “We don’t recommend using masks.”
+The Italian government put the entire country on lockdown after the elderly died at an alarming rate.